 "a sense of abandon/ but not a lack of discipline" began as an act of outreach by a rural artist into her digital art community.

-As the images slowly piled up in my inbox, COVID 19 flooded into our lives and the work of reaching out gained heightened importance.
+As the images slowly piled up in my inbox, a pandemic poured into our lives and the work of reaching out gained heightened importance.
 Artist residencies were put on pause, as were exhibitions.

 “a sense of abandon/ but not a lack of discipline” is a quote from pioneer photo-montage artist Hannah Hoch.
 At multiple times during the project I thought about the ways in which collage might offer the freedom to imagine a future re-framed.
 The use of existing imagery implies not a new start but a metamorphosis.
 For Hoch, this was of particular importance as a woman venturing outside of traditional social roles.
 As we were all asked to stay at home, a little piece of me felt the walls closing in.
 How easy would it be for us to revert rather than transform during these dangerous times?